marcio-azevedo/paket-presentation/slides/index.md

 ![NuGetHell](images/nuget-hell.png)

 ' instead of DLL Hell, there was...
-' ...and it's still a problem as we know at Basecone...
+' ...and it's still a problem as we know...
 ' Note: NuGet (the command tool) works well for simple, small projects, not for complex and large ones!

 ---